openshift/operator-framework-tooling/README.md

 Running the tool without specifying the `-mode` option will just list the commits that need to be merged.

 Running the tool with the `-mode=synchronize` will perform the actual merge in the local repository.
+There are a number of `pause` options that can be added to allow you to fix the sync while it runs.
 A PR can then be generated from the results.

 Running the tool with the `-mode=publish` will perform the merge in the local repository, and then attempt to publish the PR.
 However, if you don't have the correct credentials set, it will still print the contents of the PR description that can be used to manually create a PR.